cuducos/its-wednesday/README.md

 # Captain, it's Wednesday!

-This tiny script automated that reminds me when it's Wednseday and asks me if I want to [tweet](https://twitter.com/cuducos/status/1374829624618811395) this meme:
+This tiny script automated that reminds me when it's Wednesday and asks me if I want to [tweet](https://twitter.com/cuducos/status/1374829624618811395) this meme:

 ![Tintin & Captain Haddock](img.jpg)

+It only asks, **at maximum**, once in the morning, once in the afternoon and once on the evening — and it stops asking when it has already tweeted in any given Wednesday.

 ## Requirements